 Alternative A1, the No Action alternative, would continue to allow commercial permit holders issued a Shark Directed or Incidental LAP using authorized gear (excluding PLL gear) and/or HMS Charter/Headboat permit with a commercial sale endorsement the opportunity to land and sell oceanic whitetip sharks when tuna or tuna-like species are not retained, possessed, on board, or offloaded from, the vessel on the same trip.
-This alternative would not result in any additional economic impacts, and would have neutral economic impacts on HMS permit holders.
+Vessels fishing recreationally would continue to have the ability to retain oceanic whitetip sharks when tuna or tuna-like species are not possessed on the same recreational trip.
+This alternative would not result in any additional economic impacts for HMS permit holders, and would have neutral economic impacts on the small entities participating in the fishery.

-Alternative A2, the preferred alternative, would add oceanic whitetip sharks to the prohibited shark species group to prohibit the commercial and recreational retention of oceanic whitetip sharks for commercial and recreational shark fisheries throughout U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea.
-This alternative would be consistent with the conservation recommendations from both of the 2020 BiOps.
+Alternative A2, the preferred alternative, would add oceanic whitetip sharks to the prohibited shark species group using the criteria in § 635.34(c) to prohibit the commercial and recreational retention of oceanic whitetip sharks in U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea.
+This alternative would be consistent with the relevant conservation recommendations from both of the 2020 BiOps.
 From 2017 through 2021, there have been few instances of oceanic whitetip sharks being retained in HMS commercial or recreational shark fisheries in U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea (see Chapter 3, Tables 3.4 through 3.6).
 This alternative could limit fishing opportunities and lead to fewer fishing trips for charter/headboat operators.
 However, oceanic whitetip sharks are rarely a target species and are worth less than other more valuable target species.
-Overall, this alternative would have minor adverse socioeconomic impacts on HMS permit holders.
+Overall, this alternative would have minor adverse social and economic impacts on the small entities participating in the fishery.